 No we did not meet as “athletes” at all!
 Our first date was a bar crawl on a weeknight.

 When Roger decided to run his first marathon after 1 year together it meant a big change in lifestyle for me too.
-On the weekend, he would leave for his run before I got up, and when he got back exhausted, I was energized ready for the day of errands by bike; weekends meant nap life.
+On the weekend, he would leave for his run before I got up, and when he got back exhausted ready for a nap while I was energized ready for the mid-day of errands by bike.
 During the week, Roger had to run 8 miles to work and run 6 miles home to get in his long runs; understandably on weeknights he was toast.
 I understood he had a goal, and was building endurance.
 I knew it was for a few months, I did not allow it to cause resentment; classic marathon widow.

 He researched and secretly bought Goat Weed, a natural supplement for arousal without caffeine or side effects.
 (I only found this out later) Even though he was very tired, he made the effort to make sure his hobby activity wasn’t a roadblock with our intimacy.
 This gesture showed me he wasn’t exercising to get away from me, nor was he pouring any sexual deprivation out on a sport, he just really wanted to challenge himself to run a marathon bucket list item.
 I can not emphasize the importance of this mutual understanding that the other person should not have to beg.
 The physical is only a portion.
 Invest effort into staying connected emotionally and mentally.
 Roger suggested I could pick where we had breakfast after his workouts, which gave me a fun task to research and look forward to.
 I started to get involved in his training adventures, biking beside him for the remainder of the months.
 The day of the race, I was teary walking with him to the start line because we had made it to the start line together!
 We were stronger than before because we decided to adapt together.